Union Pacific In Utah, 1900-1996

 UP set up a concrete tie facility in Ogden.
 Quoting Pacific RailNews, issue 356, July 1993, page 49:

-A major manufacturer of concrete ties, CXT Inc. of Spokane, Wash., announced the signing of a six-year contract with UP.
+A major manufacturer of concrete ties, CXT Inc. of Spokane, Washington, announced the signing of a six-year contract with UP.
 During this period, 50 percent of CXT's annual production will go to UP.
 Approximately one-third of this total will be used in the UP track expansion programs on the Marysville Subdivision in Kansas and Nebraska plus the Blue Mountain project in Oregon.
 CXT will establish a shipping depot in Ogden, Utah, where the concrete ties will be stockpiled for delivery.

 August 3, 1995